-Introduction: This article (in both parts) is an introduction to articles on Believers’ Behavior (how we should act, speak, and think).
+This study (in three parts) is an introduction to articles on Believers’ Behavior (how we should act, speak, and think).
 It’s very important to test every bit of what I write using the TruthTexts of the Bible.
 But be ready, as I must constantly be, to look at something you are doing and realize, “This is not what God wants out of me.
-I need to ask Jesus to live through me right now, so that I can be more like Him today!”
+I need to turn around, to ask Jesus to live through me right now, so that I can be more like Him today!”
 That is a thought that God will always honor.
 Ask Him to bring the TruthTexts of His Word to mind so that the light of Jesus can shine strongly in the world.

 The snake was more clever than all the wild animals the Lord God had made.
 He asked the woman, “Did God really say, ‘You must never eat the fruit of any tree in the garden’?”
 (Genesis 3:1 GW)

 Everything God says is true—and it’s a shield for all who come to him for safety.

 Don’t change what God has said!
 He will correct you and show that you are a liar.

 We live in a world of constantly shifting trends, a world of evolving standards and easily abandoned values.
 It’s also a world in which solid, unchangeable beliefs, especially those based on the Bible, are treated with suspicion and outright hostility.
 Practices based on God’s Word are made to be the punchline in comedy programs, and are even thought of as illegal or immoral.
 For the follower of Jesus, this conflict is becoming painful and even dangerous.
 It’s as though the world is trying to turn everything that we believe in upside down.
 And the temptation to compromise, to “go along to get along,” is immense.